 • Using your hand mixer or stand mixer fitted with the paddle attachment, beat the vegetable shortening and granulated sugar on medium-high speed until light and fluffy.

-• Add in the egg, then canned pumpkin puree and mix until completely blended.
+• Add in the egg, canned pumpkin puree, and vanilla extract and mix until completely blended.
 Scrape down the sides of the bowl as needed.

-• Switch the mixer speed to low gradually adding in the dry ingredients until the cookie dough is just combined.
+• Switch the mixer speed to low, gradually adding the dry ingredients until the cookie dough is just combined.

-• Using a 3.4 tablespoon size cookie scoop, place the cookie dough roughly 2 inches apart on the baking sheet.
+• Using a 3.4 tablespoon-sized cookie scoop, place the dough roughly 2 inches apart on the baking sheet.
 Bake for 15-18 minutes at 350ºF.
 Each pumpkin cake should have a nice golden brown edge to it.

 • Remove from oven and allow cakes to cool on baking sheet for about 5-10 minutes before transferring them to a wire cooling rack.
 Cakes should be completely cooled before frosting.